shravan20/foss-vital/README.md

 # FOSS Vital

-Your FOSS project's health report - A clean API boilerplate for fetching GitHub repository data with intelligent caching and health scoring.
+Your FOSS project's health report - A clean, simple API for fetching GitHub repository data with intelligent caching and health scoring. **Successfully migrated from Hono to Express.js for reliable Vercel deployment!**

+## ✅ Migration Complete

+This project has been successfully converted from Hono.js to Express.js with the following improvements:

+- 🔄 **Migrated from Hono to Express.js** - More stable and widely supported
+- 🗑️ **Cleaned up dependencies** - Removed unnecessary packages (biome, hono)
+- 📁 **Consolidated routes** - All routes moved to single Express app file
+- 🚀 **Simplified deployment** - Works with standard Vercel Node.js runtime
+- 🧹 **Removed unnecessary files** - Cleaner project structure

 ## Features

-- 🚀 **Fast & Modern**: Built with Hono.js and TypeScript
+- 🚀 **Fast & Reliable**: Built with Express.js and TypeScript
 - 📊 **Health Scoring**: Comprehensive project health calculation based on activity, community, maintenance, and documentation
 - ⚡ **Smart Caching**: In-memory caching with TTL to minimize GitHub API calls
 - 🔧 **No Database**: System-level caching only, no database dependencies
 - 📈 **Rich Metrics**: Fetch detailed project metrics from GitHub API
 - 🌐 **REST API**: Clean, documented API endpoints
+- ⚡ **Easy Deployment**: One-command deployment to Vercel Functions

 ## API Endpoints